ewjmulder/immerse/README.md

 ## Releases

-* 0.5.0-ALPHA - 2018-05-01 - It contains all the needed functionality to start using it, but has limited guarantee on stability and robustness.
+* 0.5.0-ALPHA - 2018-05-01 - Contains all the needed functionality to start using Immerse, but has limited guarantee on stability and robustness.

 ## Road Map